amaka-j-o/CSCI-6330-001/README.md

 - **Semester**: Fall 2025

 ## Repository Purpose
-This repository wukk contain assignents, projects, and exercises for CSCI 6330.
+This repository will contain assignents, projects, and exercises for CSCI 6330.

 ## Contact
 My email is ajo3z@mtmail.mtsu.edu